All Episodes

 Jason Smith, who was selling Black Lives Matter t-shirts, says the entire message has now been derailed.

-I think it was a black lives matter.
+I think it was a Black Lives Matter.

-They lost their way.
+They lost their weight.

 Now we have two people shot, one allegation of rape.

-Because the mayor and the governor refuse absolute any sense of law and order in all of this sadly predictable and preventable.
+You hear the cops begging to get in to help save lives because the mayor and the governor refuse absolute any sense of law and order in all of this sadly predictable and preventable.

 Because what?

-They've been reporting live on fake news CNN.
+They've been reporting live on fake news, CNN.

-They were reporting live on conspiracy TV, MSDNC, uh, that it's festive, and even the people inside the zone are saying this is not festive.
+And even the people inside the zone are saying this is not festive.

 Now there is reports that they are gearing up for battle to prepare to defend the six-block radius.